diaa/apg-workshop/_entries/01-01 prerequisites.md

 ### Tools

 You can use the Azure Cloud Shell accessible at <https://shell.azure.com> once you login with an Azure subscription.
-The Azure Cloud Shell has the Azure CLI pre-installed and configured to connect to your Azure subscription as well as `kubectl` and `helm`.
+The Azure Cloud Shell has the Azure CLI pre-installed and configured to connect to your Azure subscription as well as `psql` and other Postgres utilities like `pg_dump`, `createdb` or `createuser` that will be used throughout the training.

 ### Azure subscription